Rubinho12/ST558-Project3/Project3.md

 ![](Project3_files/figure-gfm/unnamed-chunk-9-1.png)<!-- -->
 ***Comments:*** Based on the bar plot, we can see how many articles are published on Saturday.

+- **Histogram of the number of shares vs the amount of articles published in the weekend**

 ``` r
 # Create histogram to see number of shares and whether the article was published on the Weekend